Yahya-Abdus-Sami/Simple-C-Platformer/README.md

-This is a Platformer game written in C and Raylib for my programming fundamentals (PF) course at university.
+This is a Platformer game written in C and Raylib as my solo project for the programming fundamentals (PF) course at university.

 A player must avoid incoming arrows and collect the stars to continue playing and build up their score.